 Mile repeats can build mental toughness.
 They are short enough that you can maintain your focus throughout each rep but long enough that they test your grit and mental fortitude.

-Tackling a mile repeats workout with 4-8 reps or more can feel daunting.
-Any time you have speed work or intervals where you need to run faster than race pace, it’s natural to feel a little anxious anticipation of the difficulty ahead.
+Tackling a mile-repeats workout with 4-8 reps or more can feel daunting.
+Any time you have speed work or intervals where you need to run faster than race pace, it’s natural to feel a little anxious about the difficulty ahead.

 However, just focus on one mile at a time.
 Stay mentally locked into the repeat you are currently doing and don’t worry about how many are left to come.
 This will help manage feelings of dread, doubt, or defeat.